jawadkhanpk/Functions-CodeBlocks-and-While-Loops-in-Python/README.md

 - Paint Area Calculator using Functions
 - Prime Number Checker

-### Difference Between Parameter and Argument of a Functions
+### Difference Between Parameter & Argument of a Functions

 Parameter | Argument
 ------------ | -------------
 Name of a Data | Actual Data